Complete Tempur-Pedic ProAdapt Review

 As you’re thinking about firmness, it’s important to remember that the density of memory foam depends on temperature.
 The warmer it gets, the softer it gets.

-Even over the course of a night, it’ll get softer as it warms with your body heat.
+Even throughout the night, it’ll get softer as it warms with your body heat.

 So, if your room temperature is a little warmer than usual, you might have a softer experience with a ProAdapt.

-It’s also important to know that the ProAdapt—like many memory foam mattresses—will start off very firm and soften over time.
+It’s also important to know that the ProAdapt—like many all-foam models—will start off very firm and soften over time.

 Are Motion Isolation and Edge Support Good?